Skip to content

 You are informed if no S-user is authorized and prompted to link your existing accounts like S/P user IDs to get access to all built-in support options.
 If you are eligible, you can follow the prompting.
 To learn more, see SAP Note 2617792 - Digital Support Experience Troubleshooting Guide (login required).

-1. In SAP mobile service cockpit, select Mobile Applications > Native/MDK or SAP Mobile Cards.
+1. In SAP mobile service cockpit, select Mobile Applications > Native/MDK, and choose New.

 Note